The Lord says:Isaiah 29:13 NIV

 is based on merely human rules they have been taught.

-But on second look I realize that I need to look first at myself.
+But on second look, I realize that I need to look first at myself.
 I talk a lot about living a life in Christ.
 And I go through all of the motions of being a good Christian.
-I tithe, am regular in attendance at a local church.
+I tithe, and am regularly in attendance at a local church.
 I pray and read my Bible regularly.
 And I am in several home Bible studies, even leading one.

 The question I need to answer is, is God satisfied with me?
 Or would he say about me something similar to what He says to the Jewish people through Isaiah?
 That I honor him only with my lips and not my heart.
 In the end, what I have done is not nearly as important as what I have become.
 Is my heart in tune with God?
 Is he the one I value more than anything else?